 In summary, free shipping for online grocery stores isn’t a given.
 When an eGrocery can offer a standout experience, customers will be willing to pay for their own shipping, so long as their items arrive on-time and with the best coupons applied.

 It’s important to note that not every grocery app will offer these capabilities.
 Local Express’s white-label service offers a fully-integrated delivery app with location tracking and signed delivery options to give you more control over your service.
-To find out more, contact us today.
+To find out more, join us today.